openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `id`:
 : REQUIRED.
-A string identifying the Credential in the response and, if provided, the constraints in `valid_credential_sets`.
+A string identifying the Credential in the response and, if provided, the constraints in `credential_sets`.
 The value MUST be a non-empty string consisting of alphanumeric, underscore (`_`) or hyphen (`-`) characters.
 Within the Authorization Request, the same `id` MUST NOT be present more than once.